TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 Though VCs are designed to give the holder a large degree of freedom in using their data, credential issuers are able to retain some control over the data they attest to after [issuance](credential-issuance-service).
 One of the mechanisms by which they retain this control is through the usage of credential status.

 Credential status can be implemented through any valid JSON-LD type, to specify any status such as whether a credential is `suspended` or `revoked`.
-The most prominently used type is through the [Status List](https://w3c.github.io/vc-status-list-2021/) type, a work item in the [VC Working Group](https://www.w3.org/groups/wg/vc).
+The most prominently used type is the [Status List](https://w3c.github.io/vc-status-list-2021/) type, a work item in the [VC Working Group](https://www.w3.org/groups/wg/vc).

 To make use of credential status, issuers must follow the rules outlined in the [Status List specification](https://w3c.github.io/vc-status-list-2021/#statuslist2021credential) to build a status list credential, and then include the requisite values in the `credentialStatus` property of any VC they issue according to the [Status List Entry](https://w3c.github.io/vc-status-list-2021/#statuslist2021entry) portion of the specification.